HMS Latona (1781): French Revolutionary Wars

 The British found their quarry on 28 May, some 400 nmi west of Ushant, and engaged in a running battle, culminating on 1 June 1794.
 And, although seven French ships were captured or sunk without the British losing any, the vital grain convoy arrived in France without significant loss.
 The killed and wounded among the British fleet amounted to 2,048.
 Casualties from the six French prizes alone were upwards of 1,200 and it is estimated that among the French fleet, 7,000 men were killed, wounded or taken prisoner.
 Latona did not lose any of her crew despite being actively involved in the battle when, at 08:45 she came to the assistance of Bellerophon, firing on two French 74s before towing her to safety.

 There was a change of command and duty for Latona in September, when under Arthur Legge, she was part of a royal escort for Princess Caroline of Brunswick.

 Then a few days later, on 3 December, Latona captured the French brig Intrepide 40 league west-north-west of Lisbon.
 She was pierced for 18 guns but carried twelve 6-pounders, an 18-pounder carronade, and a brass 12-pounder gun.
 During the chase she threw all her guns overboard except for the 12-pounder and one 6-pounder, both of which she used as stern chasers, firing, but without effect, until Latona was almost alongside.
 She had a crew of 83 men aboard, under the command of M. Jean Candeau.
 On her cruise she had captured only one vessel, a galliot belonging to Bremen, which had been sailing from Faro to Liverpool with a cargo of fruit.

 John Bligh assumed command in May 1797 when Latona served as flagship to Admiral William Waldegrave.
 At the end of the month, she set sail for Newfoundland, where the Admiral was to serve as the newly appointed governor.
 In November Frank Sotheron became Latona's captain and on 29 November was off Portugal when she captured the French Bordeaux-based privateer schooner Aigle about 107 league north by west from Lisbon.
 Aigle had sailed from near Bayonne, on 6 November, but had captured nothing.
 She was pierced for 14 guns but carried only 12 small carriage guns, and had a crew of 62 men under the command of Francis Harimendy.

 Latona returned to England in February 1798 but was brought back to the West Indies in April and remained on that station for much of the remaining year.
+Sometime in late 1778 she fired a broadside into American merchantman "Aurora", her captain later claim the broadside wasn't ordered.
 In December, she was back home once more.